-I took the day off yesterday, so to make up for it, here’s a bonus recipe adapted from something I found on Recipelink.
+I took the day off yesterday, so to make up for it, here’s a recipe for Chocolate Muffins with Sour Cream.

 The muffins were good, but I used white whole wheat flour and I believe that made them a tad bit dry – not in a bad way, just different.
 It’s probably best to just stick with all purpose.